Bust a Groove: Hidden

+Music

 † In addition to the song, there was an instrumental version—in which titled "blue knife (start G move mix)" from the soundtrack—was used for the opening cutscene for the game.
 There is also a different version, calling it "blue knife dream (orchestra stall mix)", it was used for the staff credits.

 Release

 In Japan a premium version was released containing a "premium disc" with four movies.
 Accomplishing certain tasks in the game unlocks certain movies.
 One of the movies features Hatsumi Morinaga, the artist responsible for singing the theme of Kitty-N's stage.
 This feature contains shots of the artist singing the song in the studio, an interview with the artist, and a live-action version of the game, with costumed Japanese dancers taking the parts of the various characters.
 The other three movies contained within the disc were all for other Enix games: Astronōka, Star Ocean: The Second Story, and Hello Charlie (released as Eggs of Steel in the U.S.).
 The premium version is otherwise identical to the game-only version.

 The following changes were made in the English localization of the game: